tankh99/tp/docs/DeveloperGuide.md

     - Extremely intuitive for a counselor to type in the patient's name
   - Cons
     - Commands will be extremely long; and challenging to type.
-    - Counselor will need to remember exactly how the full name is spelt.
+    - The counselor will need to remember exactly how the full name is spelt.
     - May select the wrong patient (i.e., "Jack Tan" versus "Jack Tan Ah Kou").

 - **Alternative 3: Using Natural Ordering of the names in CogniCare application (AB3 approach)**